 Institutions fulfilling the general counterparty eligibility criteria specified in Section 2.1 may access the marginal lending facility.
 Access to the marginal lending facility is granted through the NCB in the Member State in which the institution is established.
-Access to the marginal lending facility is granted only on days when TARGET21 is operational2.
+Access to the marginal lending facility is granted only on days when TARGET2 (18) is operational (19).
 On days when the SSSs are not operational, access to the marginal lending facilities is granted on the basis of underlying assets which have already been pre-deposited with the NCBs.

-At the end of each business day, counterparties' debit positions on their settlement account with the national central banks are automatically considered to be a request for recourse to the marginal lending facility.
-The procedures for end-of-day access to the marginal lending facility are specified in Section 5.3.3.
+At the end of each business day, counterparties' debit positions on their settlement account with the NCBs are automatically considered to be a request for recourse to the marginal lending facility.
+The procedures for end-ofday access to the marginal lending facility are specified in Section 5.3.3.